gmcln-rct/swimeo/README.md

 ![Swimeo Home Page](https://swimeo-seeds.s3.amazonaws.com/github-images/Swimeo-splash-page.gif "Swimeo Splash Page")

 <h1>Welcome to Swimeo</h1>
-Swimeo is a clone of the site Vimeo, intended as a video destination site for users interested in watching and uploading quality aquatically-themed video content.
+Swimeo is a clone of the site Vimeo.
+It is a video destination site for people interested in watching and uploading quality aquatically-themed video content.

-The core features include:
+Currently, the primary features include:

 * Users can sign in/login